 Clinical Training

-Clinical and general safety training meets the needs of clinicians and other staff who may be exposed to a bloodborne pathogen or hazardous chemical, but do not work in a laboratory.
-Participation is required on an annual basis under OSHA regulations for all staff and students who do not work in a laboratory but do come in direct contact with patients; handle clinical specimens; routinely work in a clinical environment; or handle biological (red bag/sharps) waste.
-This includes graduate students, medical students, physicians, post-doctoral fellows, clinical and housekeeping staff.
+Clinical and general safety training meets the needs of clinicians and other staff who may be exposed to bloodborne pathogens or hazardous chemicals, but do not work in a laboratory setting.
+Participation is required on an annual basis under OSHA regulations for all staff and students who do not work in a laboratory but come into direct contact with patients, handle clinical specimens, work routinely in a clinical environment, or handle biological waste (red bag/sharps).
+This includes graduate students, medical students, physicians, post-doctoral fellows, and clinical and housekeeping staff.

 Clinical and General Safety training may be completed as follows: